h754754/FSI_image_project/README.md

 ### 27/04/26
 - Hugo: corrected threshold of part 1.
 Characters like TU, TE, etc. are no longer joint.
 Pending to correct TA overlapping.
-- Hugo: coorected character segmentation by modifying the threshold with "strange" recongized characters.
+- Hugo: corrected character segmentation by modifying the threshold with "strange" recongized characters.

+### 28/04/26
+- Héctor: Task 2 documentation, Task 3 documentation.